wellyshen/react-cool-form/docs/getting-started/form-state.md

 Error messages are dependent on the form's validation (i.e. the `errors` object).
 To avoid annoying the user by seeing an error message while typing, we can filter the errors of untouched fields by enable the `mon`'s `errorWithTouched` option (default is `false`).

 > 💡 This feature filters any errors of the untouched fields.
-So when validating with [runValidation](../api-reference/use-form#runvalidation) method, please ensure it's triggered after the field(s) is (are) touched.
+So when validating with the [runValidation](../api-reference/use-form#runvalidation), please ensure it's triggered after the field(s) is (are) touched.

 ```js
 const { mon } = useForm();